 2. The Substitute Teacher from the Black Lagoon

 The Substitute Teacher from the Black Lagoon by Mike Thaler is a story about how Hubie’s teacher, Mrs. Green, is out sick so the class is going to have a substitute teacher.
-The substitute, named Mr. Frank N. Stein., is nine feet tall, crashed through walls, and hurls students into outer space.
+The substitute, named Mr. Frank N. Stein., is nine feet tall, crashes through walls, and hurls students into outer space.
 The kids in the class were expecting to party all day, but that is definitely not what the substitute had in mind.

 3. Jamaica and the Substitute Teacher

 Jamaica and the Substitute Teacher by Juanita Havill is a story about a girl named Jamaica and her experience with a substitute teacher, Mrs. Duval.
-Jamaica thinks she is very nice and has a fantastic day with her until it’s time to take a spelling test.
+Jamaica thinks that her substitute is very nice and has a fantastic day with her until it’s time to take a spelling test.
 Jamaica is not prepared for it and makes a poor choice.
 She is worried about what Mrs. Duval will think of her.

 Other Books about Substitute Teachers that are Great for Sub Plans